What are Activa implants?

-It is an implant made of resorbable material.
+They are orthopaedic implants made of bioabsorbable materials.
 In the early stages of bone healing, bioabsorbable implants preserve fixation.
 With the passage of time, the implant gradually decomposes and the stresses are gradually transferred to the healing tissue.
-The implant degrades in vivo by hydrolysis into biocompatible degradation products, which are metabolized by the body.
+The implant absorbs in vivo by hydrolysis into biocompatible absorption products, which are metabolized in the body.

-3. Do Bioretec Activa implants offer advantages for the patient?
+Do Bioretec's Activa implants offer advantages for the patient?

 Yes.
 Due to their mechanical properties and mechanical activity Bioretec Activa implants feature beneficial properties which are not available with metallic implants.
 The implants show a Self-Locking™, property due to diameter expansion of the implant.
 The Auto-Compression™ means longitudinal contraction of the implants with a controlled force.
 This feature helps in maintaining sufficient compression in the healing tissue throughout the healing.
 The bending modulus of Activa implants is closer to that of bone than bending modulus of metallic implants.
 Due to this modulus match with bone the fixation does not cause stress shielding, which could have a negative impact to the quality of the bone in the fixation area.

 What properties make absorbable implant safe to use?

 Material for a particular Activa product is chosen respecting the surgical target (indication), physical forces in the targeted area and the rate of the healing process in the related area.
 The selection of the material, however, is only one of the several parameters affecting the implant function and safety.
 The properties like strength, fracture behavior, degradation time and mechanical activity are defined in in-house developed manufacturing processes.